Ronald McDonald House, Providence, RI

 The Development Triad:

-- The Non-Profit: Ronald McDonald House, Providence, RI required a Web-based system to support volunteer and activity scheduling that would replace an obsolescent paper-based system.
+- The Client: Ronald McDonald House, Providence, RI required a Web-based system to support volunteer and activity scheduling that would replace an obsolescent paper-based system.

-- The College: Whitman College, Walla Walla, WA supported the development of RMHP-Homebase by 4 students and an instructor during the Spring 2015 semester.
+- The Student Team: Whitman College, Walla Walla, WA supported the development of RMHP-Homebase by 4 students and an instructor during the Spring 2015 semester.

 - The Software Professional: This software was deployed by the instructor and is hosted by Course Vector LLC, who also hosts the House’s Web site.
 Bug fixes and feature enhancements are provided by NPFI.